-There is broad agreement that if we can get native grasses and other desirable native plants that don't require irrigation and a lot of mowing established next to the asphalt trails, the use of herbicides can be reduced over time, the weed problem can be abated, and the trails will be more pleasant to users, both aesthetically and practically.
+There is broad agreement among the parties we've interviewed so far that if we can get native grasses and other desirable native plants that don't require irrigation and a lot of mowing established next to the asphalt trails, the use of herbicides can be reduced over time, the weed problem can be abated, and the trails will be more pleasant to users, both aesthetically and practically.
 However, establishing native grasses and forbs without irrigation is highly dependent on rainfall and other weather variables.
 The first step is to protect existing stands of native plants as much as possible during initial construction or reconstruction.

-We think it worthwhile for Parks Maintenance to consider potential ideas for test sections to try different strategies for weed control/establishment of native grasses and plants in narrow areas along existing trails to be designed and implemented by Park Management personnel or a contractor.
+We think it worthwhile for Parks Maintenance to consider potential ideas for test sections to try different strategies for weed control/establishment of native grasses and plants in narrow areas along existing trails.
+We have discussed some ideas with Parks Maintenance, and they are briefly described below, but they need to be fleshed out, and designed and implemented by Park Management personnel or a contractor.
 These would include various combinations of soil prep (including ways of removing or reducing the existing weed seed bank), seeding of native grasses and forbs, and mulching (principally based on City of Albuquerque reclamation seeding specifications).
+This is intended for the 2-3' recovery zone adjacent to the trail.